An inside look at Karachi’s 2020-21 budget district wise.

 The West district expects an amount of Rs3.84 billion in Octroi Zila taxes by the Sindh government.
 It expects to collect Rs300 million as income from property tax.

-Khan said the district has raised salary increase by 10%.
+Khan said the district has raised a salary increase of 10%.

 A surplus budget of Rs2.92 billion for the fiscal year 2020-21 was presented by Malir DMC Chairman Jan Muhammad Baloch.
 It was approved unanimously by the council members and has a surplus of Rs1.2 million.